Arlingham: Church and other historic buildings

+Flood

 In the 17th century Arlingham experienced some severe flooding.
 1607 saw The Great Flood of Arlingham.
 This was part of the Bristol Channel floods, 1607.
 Some scientists believe this may have been a storm surge, a combination of meteorological extremes and a high tide.
 However, Professor Simon Haslett of Bath Spa University and Australian geologist Ted Bryant of the University of Wollongong, published a research paper in 2002, in which they argue that there is evidence to suggest this may have been caused by a tsunami.
 As a result of this flooding, the current of the River Severn changed.
 The riverbanks were strengthened and the area now known as "The Warth" was enclosed and recovered from the river.
 Modern sources give the date of this flood as 1607, whereas older sources, give the date as 1606.
 This is due to the use of Old Style and New Style dates.
 Older sources use the Julian calendar, where the new year starts on Lady Day, 25 March, whereas more modern sources use the Gregorian calendar, with the new year starting January 1.
 In some sources both dates are given i.e. 1606/1607.

+17th and 18th centuries

 In 1650; Wick Court was rebuilt in its present form.
 Also in the 17th century, the wrought iron turret clock, with its relatively rare single hand, was added to the Church, In 1717 six bells were cast by Abraham Rudhall and installed in the Church.
 In 1758, John Yate, the last male, Yate family heir died.
 His mother died in 1777 and the Court Estate passed to her great-niece Lady Dorothy Mill, who then sold Wick Court.
 On her death the Court Estate passed to her daughter Sophia Del Cannes, who lived in Naples and heavily mortgaged the estate which fell into a state of disrepair.
 In 1780 the large barn at Slowwepool farm was commissioned and built by the Hodges family.